xiangivyli/it_foundamental_course/README.md

 #### 4. `data()` Function to return reference outside of script
 - Used to declare the reactive state of a component.
 Return the **initial state**.
-- It's a JS object that will be made reactive by Vuw, when the function is called on creation of the component.
+- It's a JS object that will be made reactive by Vue, when the function is called on creation of the component.
+- Define data in the `data()` function
+- Access component data using `this` keyword in methods
+- Export components using `export` default
 ```js
 import image from "./team_background.jpg"
 export default {